nwiltberg/project_msc05/open_lab_notebook/calendar_week_46.md

 ## Completed tasks
 - adapted the comments in the notebook data_exploration (30 min.)
+- tested how to load data from the website NITRC using code (30 min.)

 ## Problems
 - couldn't find a way to add the labels to the plotting of the connectome